OmkarK45/express-auth-boilerplate/README.md

 # express-auth-boilerplate

-Solid authentication boilerplate using express, jwt with Email Verification and password reset support.
+Solid authentication boilerplate using express, jwt with Email Verification (Soon™) and password reset support (Soon™).
 Based on mongoose and mongoDB

-# HOW TO USE ??

 ## How To Use